Old Pike Inn

-The Old Pike Inn is a historic inn and tavern located at New Albany, Floyd County, Indiana.
+The Old Pike Inn is a historic inn and tavern located at New Albany, Indiana.
 It was built about 1840, and is a two-story brick building with a hipped roof.
 The building was damaged in a tornado on March 23, 1917, and the building rebuilt.
 It remained a working tavern until 1997, when the owner decided to shut down and start working for Caesars Indiana.

 It was listed on the National Register of Historic Places in 2001.